jaidenfe/SDR_PHY_COM/tests/README.md

 > **Note:**
-> When running the test, don't forget to adjust the file paths and other machine specific variables.
+> When running the test, don't forget to adjust the file paths and other host specific variables.